Diary of a Wimpy Kid

 The inciting incident occurs at 12 minutes when Greg witnesses the brutality of middle school social politics when he sees kids being humiliated and realizes his friendship with the uncool Rowley might be dragging him down..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Greg actively chooses to pursue popularity by ditching Rowley and trying to join the popular kids, marking his entry into a world where he prioritizes status over authentic friendship., moving from reaction to action.
+This reveals the protagonist's commitment to Greg actively chooses to pursue popularity by ditching Rowley and trying to join the popular kids, marking his entry into a world where he prioritizes status over authentic friendship., moving from reaction to action.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, Greg and Rowley have a major falling out.
 Their friendship appears to be destroyed, and Greg is left alone, having lost his best friend and failed to achieve real popularity.
-The "death" of their friendship., illustrates the protagonist at their lowest point.
+The "death" of their friendship., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 80% of the runtime.
 Greg realizes that authentic friendship with Rowley was more valuable than popularity.
 He gains clarity about what he truly needs and decides to make things right, combining his middle school survival skills with genuine values., demonstrating the transformation achieved throughout the journey.